splynx/docs/files/en/voice/prefixes/prefixes.md

 Prefixes
 ========

-We add prefixes to splynx for identify the calls when the CDR is imported.
-We could also import all prefixes from a .csv file.
+We added prefixes to Splynx to identify calls when the CDR is imported.
+We can also, import all prefixes from a .csv file.

-In Voice → Prefixes, click on add.
+Navigate to Voice → Prefixes, click on add.

 ![Add prefixes](./add_prefixes.png)